robotpy/robotpy-crio/README.txt

 Installation for most people
 ============================

-Download the binary releases from our FIRSTForge site, unpack them, and run install.py.
-Download from: http://firstforge.wpi.edu/sf/projects/robotpy
+Download the binary releases from our github site, unpack them, and run install.py.
+Download from: http://github.com/robotpy/robotpy-crio

+This release is for the older cRio/cRio-II controller with the latest FRCimage on it.

 Installation from Source using our build VM